Work With Us

 SALARY

-For this position, the hiring range is $60,000 to $73,000.
+For this position, the hiring range is $55,000 to $60,000 and the offered salary will be negotiated based on a candidate’s relative experience.
 As a not-for-profit organization, it is extremely unlikely that we will be able to offer a successful candidate a salary outside of this range.

 KEY RESPONSIBILITIES